First of all, who are we?

 ‘I liked to improvise, it was fun, but I didn’t like the second part when we had to plan the action, but I also did not participate fully in the planning part of the session.’ – Martynas, Lithuania.

-So we did not have reflection groups, instead we held a group conference about the situation and flights.
 We had hot tea, sang songs and talked between ourselves.
 Then we shared supper before relaxing in the evening.

-DAY 5 – TAKE ACTION
+DAY 5 – Take Action

 This day began with a check in led by Ove, we expressed how we felt using our thumbs and attempted to be present in the room.